-Christopher Columbus claims Cuba for Spain on his first voyage in 1492.
+Christopher Columbus claims Cuba for Spain in 1492.
 Havana is established in 1514 and named as the island's capital in 1607.

-During the 400 years of Spanish colonial rule the native inhabitants of the island are wiped out and hundreds of thousands of African slaves are shipped in.
+During Cuba's 400 years of Spanish colonial rule, the native inhabitants of the island are wiped out and hundreds of thousands of African slaves are shipped in.

-At the start of the 19th Century a movement for Cuban independence begins to build, with several unsuccessful US-backed attempts at armed insurrection during the 1850s culminating in a full-blown domestic revolution in 1868.
-The war lasts until May 1878 when the rebel government accepts a peace settlement with the Spanish authorities.
+A movement for Cuban independence begins to build at the start of the 19th Century.
+Several unsuccessful United States-backed attempts at armed insurrection during the 1850s culminate in a full-blown domestic revolution in 1868.
+The war lasts until May 1878, when the rebel movement accepts a peace settlement with the Spanish authorities.

-The struggle for independence continues, flaring again in 1895 when the second war for independence begins.
-Though the revolutionaries try to win Cuba's independence without the involvement of the US, the Spanish are only finally ousted by the Spanish-Cuban-American war of 1898.
+The struggle for independence continues, flaring again in 1895, when the second war for independence begins.
+The Spanish are finally ousted following the direct intervention of the US during the Spanish-Cuban-American war of 1898.

-When the government announces the nationalisation of the American-owned Electric Bond and Share Company in January 1934 Batista seizes power and installs himself as dictator, ruling until 1940 when he is legitimately elected as president but with the proviso that he can only serve one term.
+After the new government announces the nationalisation of the American-owned Electric Bond and Share Company in January 1934, Batista seizes power and installs himself as dictator, ruling until 1940 when he is legitimately elected as president but with the proviso that he can only serve one term.

 Finding himself out of power in 1944 following the end of his term as president, Batista bides his time until 10 March 1952, when he overthrows the government in a bloodless coup and cancels planned elections.
 The US recognises the Batista government on 27 March.
 Batista rules by decree and presides over a corrupt regime with links to US business and organised crime.